Lim Yew Hock

-Lim Yew Hock (林有福 (Lín Yǒufú); 15 October 1914 – 30 November 1984) was a Singaporean-born Malaysian politician and diplomat who served as Chief Minister of Singapore between 1956 and 1959.
-He was the Member of Parliament (MP) for Cairnhill between 1959 and 1963 and previously a Member of the Legislative Council and later Legislative Assembly between 1948 and 1963.
-He and his family elected to take up Malaysian citizenship after Singapore's independence from Malaysia.
+Lim Yew Hock (林有福 (Lín Yǒufú); 15 October 1914 – 30 November 1984) was a Singaporean and Malaysian politician and diplomat who served as Chief Minister of Singapore from 1956 to 1959.
+He was the Member of Parliament (MP) for Cairnhill between 1959 and 1963, and had earlier served as a member of the Legislative Council of Singapore and later the Legislative Assembly of Singapore from 1948 to 1959.
+Between 1959 and 1963, Lim was the de facto Leader of the Opposition in the Assembly.
+Following Singapore's separation from Malaysia in 1965, Lim became less involved in Singaporean politics and moved to Malaya.

-In his early years, Lim worked as a clerk after he graduated from the Raffles Institution.
-Following the end of World War II, he joined the labour movement and later began his political career, joining the Progressive Party (PP) in 1947.
-In 1949, he became a member of the Labour Party.
-He founded the Labour Front (LF) with David Marshall.
-The Rendel Constitution was implemented in 1955 due to political instability and greater demands for independence in post-war Singapore.
-The LF won the Legislative Assembly election, with Marshall as Chief Minister.
-Lim was appointed Minister for Labour and Welfare, and served as his deputy during his term of office.
+Educated at Raffles Institution, Lim began his career as a clerk before entering politics after World War II.
+He joined the Progressive Party in 1947.
+In 1949, alongside David Marshall, he co-founded the Labour Front (LF).
+The implementation of the Rendel Constitution in 1955, spurred by growing demands for self-governance, led to the first Legislative Assembly election.
+The LF emerged victorious, with Marshall becoming Chief Minister.
+Lim was appointed Minister for Labour and Welfare and served as Deputy Chief Minister during Marshall's tenure.